TAMIL4455/Bruteforce/README.md

 ./SocialBox.sh
 ```
 # Error
-  **In case face an error on installation change the users as an root your and perform the same steps>**
+  **In case face an error on installation change the users as an root user and perform the same steps>**
 # Screenshots :
 ![Test Image 8](https://github.com/samsesh/SocialBox-Termux/blob/master/Screenshots/sb.png)
 # Tested On :